syuuzu/syuuzu/README.md

 />
 <p align="center">(〜￣▽￣)〜</p>
 <p>
-  I am a future computer science major.
+  I am a computer science major.
 Currently, I like to just mess around with stuff and if I make something interesting I usually put it here!
 I'm still new to everything, but I'm having fun.
 </p>